tonethar/IGME-430-Fall-2024/projects/project-1.md

 - http://localhost:3000/api/country/Latveria - return error message and `404` status code
 - http://localhost:3000/api/country/%20 - if the string is empty don't search the database & return error message and `404` status code

+---

 ## VI.
 HEAD endpoints
+- Choose a minimum of 3 GET endpoints that will also respond to `HEAD` requests
+- The following 3 headers will be send
+  - `Content-Type` - specifying the qctual content-type that is being returned `Content-Length` - specifying the actual content length in bytes `X-Coder` - a custom header specifying your initials
+- These will be tested with Postman - here's an example you can try `HEAD`

+## XX.
+Submission